-In June 2018, the City Council approved an Active Transportation Plan (ATP) and adopted an amendment to the General Plan Circulation Element to revise the City's Conceptual Bicycle Master Plan and to revise associated policies.
+On June 5, 2018, the City Council approved General Plan Amendment GP-18-01 to revise the Conceptual Bicycle Master Plan and revised policies of the Circulation Element and adopted the ATP.
 The ATP outlines the vision, strategies and actions that will improve the active transportation experience in Costa Mesa.
 The ATP developed a Bicycle Facilities Map and primarily focused on completing the local bicycle network.
+An additional plan is needed to complement the ATP by providing a primary focus on walking for users of all types, ages, and abilities.

-In accordance with the General Plan Circulation Element, Goal C-12: Monitor, Evaluate, and Pursue Funding for Implementation of the Bicycle and Pedestrian Master Plan, Staff have sought out grant funding for the development of a Pedestrian Master Plan from various sources since 2018.
-In January 2020, City staff secured grant funding from the Southern California Association of Governments (SCAG) to develop a Pedestrian Master Plan through its Sustainability Planning Grant Program in the amount of \$125,000, and City Council approved a local match in the amount of \$75,000 for a Pedestrian Master Plan project.
-Following the initiation of the Pedestrian Master Plan project, the City Council identified the following Strategic Objective: "Present the Pedestrian Master Plan update to the City Council for direction," under the City Council Goal to Advance Environmental Sustainability and Climate Resiliency.
-This is one of City Council's current strategic objectives.
+In accordance with the General Plan Circulation Element, Goal C-12: Monitor, Evaluate, and Pursue Funding for Implementation of the Bicycle and Pedestrian Master Plan, staff have sought out grant funding for the development of a Pedestrian Master Plan from various sources since 2018.
+In January 2020, City staff was successful in securing grant funding from the Southern California Association of Governments (SCAG) to develop a PMP through its Sustainability Planning Grant Program in the amount of \$125,000, and City Council approved a local match in the amount of \$75,000.
+Following the initiation of the PMP project, the City Council identified the following Strategic Objective: "Present the Pedestrian Master Plan update to the City Council for direction," under the City Council Goal to Advance Environmental Sustainability and Climate Resiliency.